Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 Castor Oil

-This oil is made from a plant called castor bean which is native to the Mediterranean, Africa & India.
+This oil comes from the castor bean plant, native to the Mediterranean, Africa, and India.

-It’s been used for thousands of years by ancient Indians as a natural remedy for digestive issues and inflammation.
-This is all thanks to their high GLA content, which is a fancy term for a compound that supports the body’s natural healing process.
+It has been used for thousands of years by ancient Indian practitioners as a natural remedy for digestive issues and inflammation.
+Its effectiveness is largely due to its high GLA content—a compound that supports the body’s natural healing processes.

 • Moisturizes Skin